csh970605/csh970605.github.io/_posts/2024-05-07-Probability_RandomVector.md

 $= \lim_{\Delta x \rightarrow 0} \frac{P(x < X \leq x + \Delta x)}{\Delta x}$
 </center>

-The probability that random variable $X$ belongs to $(a, b]$ is calculated by using probability density function as follows:
+The probability that the random variable $X$ belongs to $(a, b]$ is calculated using the probability density function as follows:

 <center>